illusionTBA/Spiral/README.md

 spirals. all i see are spirals

 # Womginx setup
-- First go to `static/index.js` and change `womurl` to your own womginx url
+- go to `static/index.js` and change `womurl` to your own womginx url
+- (yea im not good at explenations)